People with Disabilities

 - Schedule A letter

 All documentation that determines the nature and extent of a disability are kept secure and confidential.
 To help speed the process, consider submitting documentation to the ASAP coordinator before applying.
-The current ASAP coordinator is Rachel Dodge email@example.com.
+Email the ASAP coordinator at firstname.lastname@example.org.
 Any documents provided will only be kept on file for three years and then destroyed subject to retention schedules.
 It is only necessary to submit certification once every three years, not with each job application.

 Work Ability Internship (WAI)